SamedBayer/document-updater/README.md

 2-) More advanced models might give better performance for Embedding generation.

 3-) The solution should be tested across various scenarios, including:
-        - Query which is irrelavent to all page contents
+        - Query which is irrelevant to all page contents
-        - Query which is highly relevant to all page contents
+        - Query that is highly relevant to all page contents

 4-) Clustering similar page contents and storing them together might increase the performance.

 5-) Test functions should be written.

-6-) System prompt template can be improved.
+6-) The system prompt template can be improved.

 7-) Evaluation is done qualitatively and with simple quantitative analysis.
 Better evaluation techniques might be used to check the content pre- and post-update to ensure that the changes align with the natural language query.

 8-) Similarity threshold to update is chosen by qualitative checks and it might be improved.
-Also, secondary LLM might be used to confirm if the content really needs updating based on the change context.
+Also, secondary LLM might be used to confirm if the content needs updating based on the change context.